My first tweet as Jake. Overwhelmed. Saw all your love comments and I’m so happy. Finally. I love you, everyone and see you soon.

 Talk about it with your friends, family and community.
 People sometimes have misconceptions of transgender people.
 People still get the pronouns wrong.
 They make crude jokes about chosen names and genitals.
 You need to correct these misconceptions and behaviors.

 - Transgender people are confused.
 You’re born male or female and that’s unchangeable.
-Actually, cisgender people are confused because they’ve been taught that sex is a binary, that there are only men and women, and that they must act in a certain way.
+Actually, cisgender people are the ones who are confused and ignorant.
+They’ve been taught that sex is a binary – that there are only men and women, and that men and women must act in a certain way.
 Sex is a social construct.
 How?
 Most people understand sex as something determined by chromosomes, hormones, genitals & sex organs, secondary sex characteristics or a combination of some or all of them.
 It is something immutable, or is it?
-Most people don’t actually know their chromosomes and they can’t know undergo karyotyping.
+Most people don’t actually know their chromosomes and they can’t know unless they undergo karyotyping – a test that tells you what chromosomes you have.
 There are several non-XX/XY variations.
 Hormones vary greatly in both men and women.
 There is no universal hormone level for men and for women.
 Genitalia and sex organs can be ambiguous, surgically altered, or even naturally change.
 Secondary sex characteristics can also change when our hormone levels do either thru intervention or through a natural process.
 So, no, sex is not some unchanging biological truth that we were born with.
 Sex was something assigned to us at birth by a doctor who did nothing so much as look between our legs after we popped out.
 Are we supposed to allow that doctor’s opinion to determine what sports we can play, what jobs we can have, and who we’re supposed to be attracted to?
 Didn’t think so.

 - Transgender people are mentally deranged or ill.
 Mental health problems are not exclusive to transgender people.
 Anyone can have them.
 That said, I have met many transgender persons with depression, severe anxiety and other problems, and I see many who are open about it especially on social media.
 But I also noticed that, often, people with these problems have severe physical and social dysphoria, and are subject to hate and discrimination which may just be the underlying cause of their mental health issues.
 When transgender people are allowed to transition and live in healthier social environments, they also experience less or no depression and anxiety.